Regression Discontinuity Designs Under Interference: Simulation Study

 Second, our variance estimator generally provides more accurate estimates of the standard deviation than the $i.i.d.$ estimator, with the magnitude of improvement depending on the degree of clustering induced by the treatment assignment.
 The improvement is substantial for $\hat{\tau}_{01|00}(h_n)$, due to the presence of a relevant average fraction of units with a common distance measure.
-The performance of the cluster-robust variance estimator is nearly identical to that of our variance estimator for $\hat{\tau}_{10|00}(h_n)$ and $\hat{\tau}_{01|00}(h_n)$.
+The performance of the cluster-robust variance estimator is nearly identical to that of our variance estimator for $\hat{\tau}_{10|00}(h_n)$, $\hat{\tau}_{01|00}(h_n)$ and $\hat{\tau}_{02|00}(h_n)$.
 This is expected: under cluster dependence, these two estimators tend to coincide when the dependent observations are located on the same side of the zero-distance cutoff, as is the case here.
 In contrast, for $\overallest$, our variance estimator outperforms the cluster-robust alternative, as it properly accounts for the covariance between units on opposite sides of the cutoff.

-Lastly, while the coverage rates for $\hat{\tau}_{01|00}(h_n)$ improve with larger sample sizes, those for $\overallest$ and $\hat{\tau}_{10|00}(h_n)$ do not.
-This is due to the selected bandwidths, which fail to remove the leading bias contribution to the distribution of the estimators.
+Lastly, the coverage of $\hat{\tau}_{02|00}(h_n)$ improves with larger sample sizes, while the coverage of $\hat{\tau}_{01|00}(h_n)$ approaches the nominal level in smaller samples, reflecting the slower convergence of $\hat{\tau}_{02|00}(h_n)$.
+Coverage also stabilizes for $\overallest$ and $\hat{\tau}_{10|00}(h_n)$ in smaller samples due to their faster convergence.
+However, for these two estimators, coverage settles below the nominal level because the selected bandwidths do not fully eliminate the leading bias in their distributions.

 Table \ref{tab:biascorrection} presents the results for the bias-corrected estimators.
 The estimators for $\overall$ and $\tau_{10|00}(\bar{\mathcal{X}}_{i\smallN_i}(10|00))$ effectively remove the leading bias from the estimate.
 In addition, the estimated confidence intervals also provide better coverage of the true values across effects, reaching a rate close to the nominal level.
-Here, our standard error estimator and the i.i.d. estimator perform similarly, with the largest difference observed in the estimation of the standard error of $\hat{\tau}_{01|00}(h_n)$.
-Overall, the empirical standard errors are greater than those in Table \ref{tab_mc_one} due to the additional variability introduced by the bias correction term, as expected \citep{cct14}.
+Here, our standard error estimator and the i.i.d. estimator perform similarly, with the largest difference observed in the estimation of the standard error of $\hat{\tau}^{bc}_{01|00}(h_n, b_n)$ and $\hat{\tau}^{bc}_{02|00}(h_n, b_n)$.